 There is also scope and need for improving synergy and coherence between the activities of the Commission and its agencies, in order to ensure that the agencies are effective in supporting practical cooperation among EU States.
-The management of large-scale IT systems, currently the Commission's responsibility, will gradually be transferred to the future IT Agency that will also be responsible for developing and managing future IT systems in this area.
+The management of large-scale IT systems, currently the Commission's responsibility, will gradually be transferred to the IT Agency which is also responsible for developing and managing future IT systems in this area.

 The Commission's proposals for the future home affairs Funds were developed using the results of the mid-term reviews of the current generation of financial instruments in support of migration, asylum and borders and internal security.

 An impact assessment (with its executive summary) was drafted to accompany the Commission's proposals for the future home affairs Funds.
 It examines options in relation to spending priorities for the period 2014-2020 and the best way to deliver future funding.
 An evaluation / impact assessment study [4 MB] was carried out to support the preparation of the impact assessment.